How many people can we get doodling at one time THIS time?

 It is a DOODLE-A-THON!

 How many people can we get doodling at one time?
-Join us for a mindless adventure: our first ever DOODLE-A-THON.
+Join us for a mindless adventure!
 Don’t think you know how to doodle?
-No worries.
-We will have some how-to instructions.
+No worries, just come and make a mark on the table, and you probably won’t be able to stop!
 So come get your doodle on, bring a friend, trained or untrained, it is for everyone!
 We will supply everything, even the smiles!

 Doodling and Expressive Arts @ 32nd & Thorn